chaotic-cat/binance-tslab-dumper/README.md

 If specified data is less than first date in the file for a symbol - it will delete the file and create file with earlier data.

-It will download data and create in a trades, klines or metrics directory.
-After that you can specify offline TEXT data source in the TSLab.
+It will download data and create a file in a trades, klines or metrics directory.
+After that you can specify as an offline TEXT data source in the TSLab.